2002 Annual Science Report

 Life Beyond the Planet of Origin

-Previous experiments have shown that halophytic organisms isolated from salterns and intertidal environments can survive a two-week exposure to the space environment.
-Using the space simulation facility at the DLR in Cologne, Germany, we have completed a series of ground simulation experiments using a halophytic cyanobacterium from the genus Synechococcus spp.
-We have exposed this organism to vacuum desiccation and ultraviolet (UV) radiation.
-These experiments reveal that these organisms can survive exposure to UV radiation and vacuum desiccation for at least six months and probably longer.
+Previous experiments have shown that halophilic organisms isolated from salterns and the intertidal can survive a two-week exposure to the space environment.
+Using the space simulation facility at the DLR in Cologne, Germany, Mancinelli, Rettberg and Horneck have completed a series of ground simulation experiments using a halophilic cyanobacterium from the genus Synechococcus spp., and Deinococcus radiodurans, as well as a number of Archaeael halophiles.
+Using these facilities they have exposed this organism to vacuum desiccation and ultraviolet (UV) radiation.
+These experiments reveal that the cyanobacterium and the Archaeael halophiles are more UV and desiccation resistant then Deinococcus radiodurans.
+In addition, we have shown that halophilic Archaea and Synechococcus can survive exposure to UV radiation and vacuum desiccation for at least six months, and probably longer.
+The simulation facilities were used in January 2002 in support of this work.

 PROJECT MEMBERS:Lynn Rothschild